 Indonesia has developed a budget tagging and scoring system to identify the allocations and expenditures on climate mitigation, and to assess the effectiveness of every dollar invested to achieve emission reduction targets.
 This is a vital tool as the country looks to meet its target of 26% to 41% reduction in greenhouse gas (GHG) emissions by 2020.

 New opportunities for finance brought by the Green Climate Fund, the new Asia Infrastructure Bank and the BRICS Bank should ensure continued and increasing investment in the region’s new climate economies.
 Private sector investments are also set to increase rapidly.
 At the Secretary General’s Climate Change Summit held earlier this year, a new finance coalition of governments, business, financial institutions and development banks pledged to mobilize US $200 billion for low-carbon, climate-resilient development in developing countries.
 Given the current trend, a large part of this will be destined for Asia and the Pacific.

 Countries in Asia Pacific are better placed and more ready to receive, absorb, track and ultimately benefit from climate financing, regardless of its source.
 This is a critical step in their journey towards green economies that deliver immediate benefits in terms of reducing emissions and improving public health, energy efficiency and food security.

 Mr. Nicholas Rosellini is UNDP’s Deputy Regional Director for Asia and the Pacific, and Director of the Bangkok Regional Hub

-Mr. Kaveh Zahedi is UNEP’s Regional Director and Representative for Asia and the Pacific
+Mr. Kaveh Zahedi is UN Environment’s Regional Director and Representative for Asia and the Pacific